-Persons responsible for the documentation and maintenance of an emergency management plan.
+Persons responsible for the documentation and maintenance of an Emergency Management Manual.

 Emergency Prevention

 The measures taken, including the regulatory and physical measures, to ensure that emergencies are prevented or their effects mitigated.
 The goal of emergency prevention is to eliminate or reduce the incidence or severity of emergencies.